Digital Detox in One of America’s Least Visited National Parks

-This story appears in the Unplugged issue, in stores February 28 and available here.
+This story first appeared in the Unplugged issue and is available here.

 I adjusted my pack on my back; the afternoon sun was just starting to creep above the treeline, and I could feel the warmth starting to radiate from my back onto my shoulders.
 I instinctively reached for my phone, but I hadn’t had service in days, so I reached for the map on my side pocket just to check the distance to Washington Creek.
 Aside from a couple of campers last night, I hadn’t seen anyone on the trail since yesterday afternoon, and the solitude made it feel like I had the opportunity to witness this precious island wilderness all to myself.